meeq/meeq.github.io/software/_posts/2017-07-01-microblogging-on-ios-with-jekyll-workflow.md

 ![`Working Copy.app` screenshots]({{ site.url }}/assets/microblogging/working-copy-ui.png)

-It is possible to accomplish all of this on iOS using the awesome `Working Copy.app` by Anders Borum, which is an awesome Git client for iPhone/iPad with file editing and support for [iOS inter-app communication using `x-callback-url`](http://x-callback-url.com/).
+It is possible to accomplish all of this on iOS using the awesome `Working Copy.app` by Anders Borum, which is an outstanding Git client for iPhone/iPad with file editing and support for [iOS inter-app communication using `x-callback-url`](http://x-callback-url.com/).
 You will need unlock the full functionality of the app with the one-time In-App Purchase (or [buy the Enterprise Version](https://itunes.apple.com/us/app/working-copy-enterprise/id965019520?mt=8) which is already unlocked) in order to push commits to Git remotes.

 The multi-step process of creating and deploying a new post manually can be somewhat cumbersome and tedious, especially for [microblogging](https://en.wikipedia.org/wiki/Microblogging) when I'm out and about, which typically involves a short bit of text and an optional photo or video.
 For these "micro"-posts, I would prefer a streamlined interface with minimal input similar to Twitter's tweet UI: